8 days cruise yacht Infinity – A

 Day 1: Arrival at Baltra airport, transfer to the ship - Santa Cruz Island: Black Turtle Cove

-Black turtle Cove GalapagosMorning – Arrival at Baltra Airport: At the mainland airport, you have purchased your TCC or Ingala card and a luggage inspection has already been conducted to ensure that no foreign plant or animal species are introduced.
-Upon your arrival at Seymour Ecological airport, your TCC (Transit Control Card) will be stamped.
-This must be kept in a safe place during your trip, as it must be presented again on your return flight.
-In addition, the Galapagos National Park entrance fee is due upon entry (US$200), if not already paid.
+Your TCC (Transit Control Card), also known as the Ingala card (US$20 per person), will be issued digitally after you complete an online form.
+At the airport, this digital card will be checked, and your luggage will be inspected to ensure that no non-native plant or animal species are introduced.
+In addition, the GalÔpagos National Park entrance fee (US$200) must be paid upon arrival if it has not already been paid.
 Your guide will meet you at the airport, help you with your luggage and will accompany you on the short bus ride to the port.
 Here you will board the yacht.
 After greeting the crew and captain, you will be assigned your cabins and then have your first lunch together.

 Afternoon – Black Turtle Cove (Santa Cruz): This small cove is located on the north side of Santa Cruz Island and offers a unique setting for adventure.
 The landscape gives you the feeling of being in the Amazon rainforest instead of the ocean.
 Explore the tranquil emerald lagoon and surrounding flat coves by dinghy.
 The crystal-clear water gives you a view of groups of whitetip reef sharks, hammerheads and eagle rays.